Macbucheron1/mac-nixos/README.md

 ## Install on a VM

 To try this config on a VM using nixos iso (minimal or graphical), launch a vm with enough ram and disk space.

+> [!WARNING]
+> Please read the script before executing it as it modify the partitionning.
+> Do not use the script on you machine as you will erase your disk

 ```bash
 git clone https://github.com/macbucheron1/mac-nixos
 cd mac-nixos